anywherelearning

 Which homeschool method should I start with?

 Start with real-world learning or unit studies, as both are intuitive and require no teaching background.
 Try different approaches and keep what works.
 Most families end up with an eclectic blend that evolves over time.
+Don't buy curriculum in the first month; start with a library card and free resources, and only purchase when you know what you actually need.

 How do I handle burnout as a homeschool parent?

 Burnout usually comes from trying to replicate school at home.
 Simplify: drop the subjects that cause the most stress, go outside more, and remember that less structure often produces better learning.
 Build in regular breaks for yourself.
+If burnout has set in deeply, take a full week off all "school" and just rest, walk, and read aloud.
+The learning will not collapse.

 Is it too late to start homeschooling?

 No. Families start homeschooling at every age and stage, from kindergarten through high school.
 Older children may need a longer deschooling period, but they also bring self-awareness and maturity to the transition.
+Mid-year starts are also fine.
+The "right time" is when you and your family are ready, not when the school calendar says so.

 Taggedhow to start homeschoolinghomeschool burnoutdeschoolinghomeschool socializationhomeschool methods